hcsalmon1/Chess-Engine-Test/README.md

 I normally don't code this way.
 I extract functions and hate over nesting.
 I only did it here to maximize performance.

+Another reason why I didn't extract functions and refactor is because you create the most amount of bugs imaginable with a project like this.
+One small flaw in logic and you can break the entire thing:
+-Did you change sides correctly?
+-Should you use the WHITE_OCCUPANCIES or BLACK_OCCUPANCIES when searching for pins?
+-Did you use WHITE_PAWN_ATTACKS to look for a black pawn check and BLACK_PAWN_ATTACKS to look for a white pawn check?
+-Does en passant work?
+-Does castling work correctly?
+Does the king go through check?
+-Do pins work correctly?
+Was the king captured?

+In the C# clean version folder I also added my debug perft.
+This is what you can use to debug any changed you make to make sure you don't have bugs.
+With so much debugging you can find almost any bug you create while refactoring.